cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ## Best Practices to Achieve Zero Trust

->“A guiding policy can be an advantage in and of itself if it _anticipates_ actions and reactions of others, _reduces the complexity and ambiguity_ of a situation, by exploiting _leverage_, and by creating policies and actions that are _coherent_.” - [Good Strategy, Bad Strategy by Richard Rumelt](https://youexec.com/book-summaries/good-strategy-bad-strategy)
+>“A guiding policy can be an advantage in and of itself if it _anticipates_ actions and reactions of others, _reduces the complexity and ambiguity_ of a situation, by exploiting _leverage_, and by creating policies and actions that are _coherent_.” - <!-- cspell:disable -->[Good Strategy, Bad Strategy by Richard Rumelt](https://youexec.com/book-summaries/good-strategy-bad-strategy)<!-- cspell:enable -->

 |Topic   | Key concept |